How to Get Published in Harvard Business Review: A Guide for Executives

 Why HBR Matters for Executive Credibility

-HBR reaches approximately 14 million monthly readers, but the composition of that audience sets it apart from every publication with a larger number.
-HBR readers are overwhelmingly C-suite executives, senior managers, MBA graduates, and business school faculty.
-Nearly all of them are active subscribers — a subscriber-only model that means every reader has made a deliberate choice to invest in business thinking.
+HBR reaches a large global audience, but the composition of that audience sets it apart from many publications with bigger raw numbers.
+HBR readers skew heavily toward C-suite executives, senior managers, MBA graduates, and business school faculty, and much of its content sits behind a subscription — meaning many readers have made a deliberate choice to invest in business thinking.
 The engagement level is exceptional.

 From an AI search authority standpoint, HBR citations carry among the highest weights of any business publication.
 When ChatGPT, Perplexity, or similar tools answer a question about management strategy, organizational change, or leadership, HBR is one of the first source categories they draw from.
-Research from 6sense (2025) found that 40% of B2B buyers begin vendor research with AI tools.
-An HBR byline means your name and frameworks surface in those answers consistently — long after the article was published.
+Research from 6sense (2025) found that B2B buyers increasingly rely on AI tools to synthesize information and compare vendors during the buying journey.
+An HBR byline makes it far more likely that your name and frameworks surface in those answers — long after the article was published.

 What HBR Actually Looks For in Executive Contributors